 2. DJI Phantom 4

 Furthermore, you’re also getting a 4K camera with integrated 3-axis gimbal.
-Add a variety of post production options and FHD slow motion footage and you’ll understand why professionals swear by DJI Phantom 4.
-But that’s not all… This drone also boasts with exceptional numbers in both airtime and range departments.
+Add a variety of post-production options and FHD slow-motion footage and you’ll understand why professionals swear by DJI Phantom 4.
+But that’s not all… This drone also boasts exceptional numbers in both airtime and range departments.
 The latter goes up to 6 kilometers thanks to OcuSync technology while the former hovers around 25 to 27 minutes.
 Lastly, you don’t have to worry about controlling this thing as it can be fully programmed and taken in the air via autonomous flight modes.
 After all, this is “best drones for beginners” list…

 1. DJI Mavic Pro

 Finally, we have reached the best drone on this list.
 As I’ve already mentioned, in my personal opinion DJI Mavic Pro is the best drone for both beginners and experienced pilots alike.
 True, it does come at an incredibly high price tag, but believe me – you get what you pay for.
 Still, even with that said, I would recommend purchasing this drone only if you are sure you’re going to enjoy them for a longer period of time… Without any further adue, let’s jump straight to action and see what’s this baby all about.